 This helps them address concerns and provide reassurance in real-time, and it makes for an overall professional presentation of your company.

 Case studies are the most critical content for the sales team.
 This is a great way of having others present what they think you do well.
 HubSpot states that within six months of launching a new product, companies should aim to have at least one case study highlighting the product.
 Case studies are so effective because they clearly show your product or service solving a customer problem or challenge out in the real world for real customers just like your audience.

 HubSpot’s annual State of Inbound Sales report states that email is still the second most effective way for sales (only behind connecting via phone).
 This is why salespeople should spend hours creating the best possible email copy.

-Taking the time to create standardised email templates that salespeople can access will dramatically improve productivity.
+Taking the time to create standardized email templates that salespeople can access will dramatically improve productivity.
 When creating these templates, keep in mind that not all prospects are the same.

 Leave spaces for customization with every email template ensures a sales rep can personalize it with information relevant to the prospect time after time.
-Additonally, using email templates makes it much easier to analyse and gain insight into the styles of email that work for your leads?
+Additionally, using email templates makes it much easier to analyze and gain insight into the styles of email that work for your leads?
 What subjects lines work?
 Length, tone, images, etc?

 Once they have all of the information they need, they will need consistent training on how to utilize what they know.
 You can utilize training programs and collaboration tools to make sure they are trained to meet their task and to ensure the training process is continuous.

 Just as an athlete must train to ensure they’re in their best form for their sport, your sales team must be trained to use the information you provide them so that they are in their best form for your brand.